Lake View Park

 Lake View Park (also known as Rawal Lake View Point or Rawal Lake Promenade) is a wildlife park, amusement park and adventure park located near Malpur village at the edge of Rawal lake in Islamabad, Pakistan.
 It runs under the administration of Capital Development Authority.
+It is considered as a major hub for festivals and events, particularly during spring and winter.
+Flower exhibitions, bird shows, and national holiday celebrations have drawn tourists to the facility.